 The comprehensive review of the VCARS evaluation indicates that the model has proved capable of significantly reducing the traumas and surrounding consequences of victimization.
 Moreover, the secondary victimization of individuals by the criminal justice system has been reduced, as the skills required to handle these circumstances have been enhanced.

-Other independent police or community-based victim assistance programs throughout the Province provide further substantive documentation that victim assistance programs are an effective and valued means to helping victims of crime and tragic circumstance.
+Other independent police or community-based victim assistance programs throughout the Province provide further substantive documentation that victim assistance programs are an effective and valued means to helping victims of crime and tragic circumstances.